Solera-2012/arrowleaf/content/services/grant.md

 +++

 We work on all parts of the funding puzzle, including funder research, campaign planning, and proposal writing.
 We can help with strategic planning and support documents - anything you need to strengthen your organization and be competitive.

-- Foundation, government, and corporate funders
-- Funding plans and grant-based campaigns
-- Strategic plans, annual reports, outreach and marketing materials
-- Project and program evaluation
+We have experience with foundation, government, and corporate funders.
+We develop funding plans and grant-based campaigns, strategic plans, annual reports, outreach and marketing materials, and project and program evaluation